Caring for Clouds Hill during winter closure

-We don't just lock up and leave Clouds Hill during its winter closure - there are plenty of tasks to keep our team busy.
-From monitoring humidity levels in the cottage to planning next year's events, here's what Membership & Visitor Welcome Manager Alison Gale will be up to this winter.
+We don't just lock up and leave Clouds Hill during its winter closure - there are plenty of tasks that need to be carried out in this period to protect this wonderful cottage and its collection.

 All wrapped up

-I will visit through the winter to check the humidistats are properly controlling the plug-in radiators.
-Their job is to control humidity so moulds do not grow and insects do not find comfy homes in organic materials like Lawrence's Turkish rug, leather doors or the cosy sheepskin cushions of his favourite armchair.
+Humidistats are left on overnight when the house is open, and all the time during the closed winter season.
+Each is connected to a radiator, which it turns on if humiidity levels get too high.
+Its important to control humidity so moulds do not grow and insects do not find comfy homes in organic materials like Lawrence's Turkish rug, leather doors or the cosy sheepskin cushions of his favourite armchair.

 Planning for next year